crypticCaroline/ms1-plantfactory/README.md

         @import url('https://fonts.googleapis.com/css2?family=Yanone+Kaffeesatz:wght@300;400;500;600;700&family=Comic+Neue:ital,wght@0,300;0,400;1,400&display=swap');

 ### Call to Action

 I made all my call to actions as easy to see as possible.

 * The links in the Nav/Logo are highlighted using a change in background colour and text colour when the mouse is hovered over them.
 * Request a Quote is styled as a button to be more inviting for the users to click.
 I have used a complete colour switch when the mouse is hovered over the link so that the user can clearly see it is a link.
 * Submit link on the form and the Contact Us link in the form have also been styled as a button with a complete colour switch.
-The colour used are the 2 main colours for consistency and because the change between the colours are easy to see.
+The colour used are the 2 main colours for consistency and because the change between the colours is easy to see.
-* The Request a Quote in the main body of index.html and the Contact us in the Footer also open up a new tab -  I have done this so that if the user if still reading something on the main page they won't loose their place on the page.
+* The Request a Quote in the main body of index.html and the Contact us in the Footer also opens a new tab - I have done this so that if the user if still reading something on the main page they will not lose their place on the page.
 * The social links will send the user to the companys social media pages.
 They also change colour when hovered over.

 ### Layout

-* I have used responsive design when creating the website as the sight is expanded from a mobile first view point some of the content goes from being stacked to be in adjacent coloumns.
+* I have used responsive design when creating the website as the sight is expanded from a mobile first viewpoint some of the content goes from being stacked to be in adjacent coloumns.
 This allows the user to see more of the website on a larger screen.
 I have also set a Max-Width for the site so on very large screens the content stays neat and is well formatted.
 * I used Bootstraps for the use of the grid system and for the carousel.
 I used chrome dev tools in the development of the website and altered the column classes in devtools first before implamenting into my code.
 * I have also used a max-width, this is to ensure the content still looks good.
-AS this is a Buisness to Buisness company the decisions may not be made by an individual but as a collective.
+AS this is a Buisness-to-Buisness company the decisions may not be made by an individual but as a collective.
 This means that meetings may take place and the site presented on a larger screen.
 The max-width keeps the website looking neat and professional.
 * I have used containers paddings and margins to make sure that the content is not too close together.

 #### Homepage Wire Frame